 Possible Short-Term Health Risks And Complications For Micro-Preemies

 Certain short-term health issues in micro-preemies are seen immediately after birth or during their stay in the NICU.
-The doctors carefully monitor them to resolve these issues if and as soon as they arise.
+The doctors carefully monitor them to try and resolve these issues if and as soon as they arise.

 1. Patent ductus arteriosus (PDA)